edsonayllon/Arweave-simple-react-permaweb-deployment/README.md

 npm run build
 ```

 This build is made to compile an `index.html` file made for local, instead of a server, file dependency paths.
-To reset it to default, remove the `homepage` property inside of `package.json`.

 The Arweave CLI will not package images into a single upload.
 To include images, upload the image files separately on Arweave then link, or link to your externally hosted images such as uploading your images to https://imgur.com.